{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 Learn from the dressage master Carl Hester

-Top showing rider and producer Katie Jerram-Hunnable will help some event riders give side-saddle a go after the dressage has finished on Friday afternoon, which is certainly something you won’t want to miss.
+Top showjumper William Funnell and his wife, the prolific event rider Pippa Funnell, will present their masterclass “Showjumping – working in harmony” after the dressage has finished on Friday afternoon, which is certainly something you won’t want to miss.

 The Shetland Pony Grand National

 This brilliant spectacle will take place on Saturday at 9.30am in the main arena, prior to the cross-country action getting underway at 11am.
+There will be an additional Shetland Pony Grand National in 2024 too, which will get underway in the main arena on Sunday at 1pm.
 Make sure you give them all a good cheer!

 Support Burghley’s official charity

-Keep an eye out for Burghley’s first artist in residence at work
+Keep an eye out for Burghley’s artist and sculptor in residence at work

-Sporting artist Daniel Crane is known to many in the equestrian world and for the first time in Burghley’s history, he will be working as the event’s artist in residence in 2023, sketching at the heart of the horse trials to create a unique artwork.
+Sporting artist Daniel Crane is known to many in the equestrian world and he will be working as the event’s artist in residence in 2024, sketching at the heart of the horse trials to create a unique artwork.
 Keep your eyes peeled for this talented artist at work.
+Plus, new for 2024, don’t miss sculptor in residence, Belinda Sillars, who will be given wide access to the event, including behind the scenes, with a view to creating a piece of sculpture that captures what Burghley is all about.

 And of course, last but by no means least, keep up-to-date (and watch) all of the five-star action